 Keep a clean tent by taking off your shoes and wiping your feet outside prior to entering your tent.

-It’s fairly easy to unintentionally drag debris into the tent.
+It’s fairly easy to drag debris into the tent unintentionally.
 I always take extra caution to brush off my clothes, remove my shoes, and brush any sand away from my skin before I enter the tent, but somehow, grass, dirt, dried mud, and/or sand always sneak inside the mesh walls.

 The easiest way to avoid dragging detritus inside is to not wear shoes inside the tent.
 Keep your shoes under the rainfly vestibule outside of the tent doors for easy access and to ensure that they stay dry.